obsidian-dot-dev/openFPGA-Gyruss/README.md

 ## Attribution

-All credits for the Gyruss-compatible FPGA core are due the original authors and contributors, for which this port would not have been possible.
+All credits for the Gyruss-compatible FPGA core are due the original authors and contributors, without which this port would not have been possible.
 Credits for the original work (taken from the original
 [core documentation](https://github.com/MiSTer-devel/Arcade-Gyruss_MiSTer?tab=readme-ov-file#credits))
 are as follows: